Vistra says Texas February freeze cost about $1.6 billion

-U.S. energy company Vistra Corp (VST.N) boosted the negative impact of winter storm Uri in Texas in February to about $1.6 billion from its prior estimate of $900 million to $1.3 billion.
+(Reuters) - U.S. energy company Vistra Corp boosted the negative impact of winter storm Uri in Texas in February to about $1.6 billion from its prior estimate of $900 million to $1.3 billion.

 Vistra said the new estimate excludes any recovery from the potential success of its various legal and regulatory challenges related to the storm.